 Over the winter months the nights are longer so lights tend to be on for more hours and heating appliances may be required.
 Make sure these are accounted for when determining the appliance loads and power consumption of your property over the winter months.

 It’s highly likely that your solar panels won’t provide sufficient power to charge your battery bank on heavily overcast days.
 Days of autonomy is the number of days you want power available from batteries before running a backup generator.
 This is important as when there’s bad weather the solar panels won’t provide enough power to recharge your batteries.
 Two to four days is quite normal, but be aware, the price rises dramatically with each additional day of autonomy!
 This is because batteries are an expensive part of your system, and more autonomy means more batteries!

 You can of course charge the batteries back up with a generator.
 Another thing you can do is keep an eye on the weather forecast.
 If it’s supposed to be bad weather for the next few days try to cut down your power consumption.
 This is a cheap way to extend the autonomous period you have to work with.

 Off Grid Solar Power with the Gold Coast Solar Experts

 In certain situations off-grid solar power systems are a great investment, however, we can’t emphasise enough the importance of using quality components.
 The solar panels, inverters, chargers, and batteries all should be of high quality backed by a local company with a long history in the industry such as Gold Coast Solar Power Solutions.
-We are fully accredited and experienced in the design, supply, and install of off-grid solar power systems, why not contact us today to see how we can help you go off grid?
+We are fully accredited and experienced in the design, supply, and installation of off-grid solar power systems, why not contact us today to see how we can help you go off grid?